nicotine-plus/nicotine-plus/README.md

 [Screenshots](files/screenshots/SCREENSHOTS.md)

 # Download Nicotine+
-The current stable version of Nicotine+ is 2.1.0, released on 12 September 2020.
+The current stable version of Nicotine+ is 2.1.1, released on XX September 2020.
 See the [changelog](NEWS.md).

 ## GNU/Linux
 If you have no need to modify the Nicotine+ source, you are strongly recommended to use precompiled packages for your distribution.
 This will save you time.